 Tinder has now taken this tick box away and it is now on by default.
 You can’t switch it off meaning if you are friends with someone on Facebook they will never appear in your potential matches and you’ll never appear in theirs.

 It’s a strange choice to take the option away entirely, most people have a big selection of Facebook friends they don’t know too well and it could be good to let them know you’re into them.

 Hide Tinder From Your Facebook Apps

 Facebook allows a variety of services to be integrated.
-Once you’ve given permission a load of different services will be connected into your Facebook and can sometimes message your friends or post to your wall.
+Once you’ve given permission a load of different services will be connected to your Facebook and can sometimes message your friends or post to your wall.

 No-one wants to advertise the fact they’re on Tinder though, so you need to head into your settings to hide Tinder’s access to your profile.
 You can do this inside Facebook, head to Privacy settings and then “See more settings.”
-Inside here you need to choose Apps and from there you can decide each apps access, to control it you need to press edit on the right of the app itself.
+Inside there you need to choose Apps and from there you can decide each app’s access, to control it you need to press edit on the right of the app itself.

 It’ll say “Visibility of app and posts” and you want to choose the “only me” option there.
 Now only you will see your access to the app and your friends won’t be able to.
 Perfect.

 We aren’t trying to get you to Catfish someone.
 The fake account you’re going to set up will include your real name, your real details, your real interests and most importantly your real photos.

 It just keeps it entirely separate and you use this one to sign into Tinder.
 It means you can more easily monitor the details which make their way into Tinder selections and there are no complications with interactions with your friends.